 👉 Browse the takeaway menu

-Roman pizza is defined by crispness, structure, and a lighter, more shareable rhythm.
-It includes round styles like La Tonda Romana and crunch-forward expressions like Scrocchiarella, and it’s not limited to rectangular pizza al taglio.
+Roman pizza is defined by crispness, structure, and a lighter rhythm.
+It includes round styles like La Tonda Romana and crunch-forward expressions like Scrocchiarella.
+It’s not limited to rectangular pizza al taglio, and it’s not the same as Neapolitan pizza — even if both are genuinely Italian and genuinely worth eating.

 👉 Book a table at 170 Grammi